 - 1. For the realm being upgraded copy the bucket data to a new test realm and bucket so the new version can be tested prior to being released. - 2.
 Install the release candidate app version into the realm with the copied bucket data. - 3.
-Login to the launcher and select the new realm.
-Ensure the new app version is able to be installed and launched. - 4.
 Open existing patients in the test realm.
 You should ensure each of the following for the existing patients and plans in the test realm: - 1.
 The patients and plans all open without errors - 2.
 The final optimized dose result is the same as the previous version.
 Note: because a new version is released, the optimizer may rerun.
 But the result should be the same. - 3.
-Perform any testing deemed appropriate in regards to the changes outlined in the release notes. - 5.
+Perform any testing deemed appropriate in regards to the changes outlined in the release notes. - 4.
 Once the release candidate has been thoroughly tested back up the bucket data in the clinical realm again, since data may have changed during testing.
-Keeping the latest backup of data is important as it provides the ability to roll back to a working clinical state should the release process fail. - 6.
-Using the Thinknode Client: - 1.
-Navigate to the Admin → Realms page - 2.
-Uninstall the existing astroid app versions and install the new app versions.
+Keeping the latest backup of data is important as it provides the ability to roll back to a working clinical state should the release process fail. - 5.
+Release the candidate version to the clinical realm but installing the new app version to the realm.